AshBuk/AshBuk/README.md

   </a>
 </p>

-◦ My hobbies: Linux, music, and constant diving into technology.
+◦ My hobbies: Linux, music, books and constant diving into technology.

 ---